realtyem/setup-python-poetry/README.md

 This particular action is loosely based on [`snok/install-poetry`](https://github.com/snok/install-poetry): in particular, the advice from its README on handling caching.

+# Requirements

+This action is only usable on Linux-based systems.

 # Releasing

 Follow the advice given on the [backend-meta](https://github.com/matrix-org/backend-meta#releases) repo.